/ / / / /

 How long does fattoush salad last in the refrigerator?

-Fattoush is best eaten fresh.
+Fattoush is best eaten fresh-just like any salad.
 If stored, keep dressing and pita chips separate and eat within 1 day.

 Can I add protein to make it a full meal?